 For those who experience persistent reactions and side effects from seasonal allergies, it’s important to know how to help relieve your irritated eyes.
-Here are eight tips to protect your eyes during allergy season and prevent allergic reactions from causing any further discomfort.
+Visiting an eye doctor such as The Woodlands Eye Doctor is always a good idea when dealing with eye issues – but here are eight tips to protect your eyes during allergy season and prevent allergic reactions from causing any further discomfort.

 1. Know What Causes Your Allergic Reaction

 The first step in protecting your eyes begins with knowing the exact symptoms you have when exposed to an allergen.
 Common symptoms may occur in the form of red, itchy, watery, sensitive and swollen eyes.
 But when you begin to experience any side effects you should take precautions to avoid further complications.
 There’s a good reason, “knowing is half the battle,” is such a popular statement, simply because you should avoid overexposure to the causes of your allergic reaction as much as possible.

 Everyone experiences allergies differently.
 Some may only have slight irritation while others may have more aggressive symptoms.
 No matter the severity, there are forms of immediate, but not long-term, relief readily available at just about every drug store.
 Having over-the-counter eye drops on you at all times, or in your medicine cabinet, is a valuable asset to have throughout the allergy season.
 Antihistamine drops lessen the intensity of your eye’s allergic reaction by eliminating any redness or incessant itch.
 If OTC options aren’t working for you, your doctor can usually prescribe stronger methods of relief for you.

 Daily allergy medications are also a great preventative measure to combat seasonal allergies.
 These tiny pills offer a counter to allergens taking their full effect on your eyes and body as a whole.
 Since the antihistamine is already actively working within your body, reactions won’t be as intense.